facebook/react-native-website/docs/direct-manipulation.md

 You may have noticed that we passed all of the props down to the child view using `{...props}`.
 The reason for this is that `TouchableOpacity` is actually a composite component, and so in addition to depending on `setNativeProps` on its child, it also requires that the child perform touch handling.
 To do this, it passes on [various props](view.md#onmoveshouldsetresponder) that call back to the `TouchableOpacity` component. `TouchableHighlight`, in contrast, is backed by a native view and only requires that we implement `setNativeProps`.

-## setNativeProps to clear TextInput value
+## setNativeProps to edit TextInput value

-Another very common use case of `setNativeProps` is to clear the value of a TextInput.
+Another very common use case of `setNativeProps` is to edit the value of the TextInput.
 The `controlled` prop of TextInput can sometimes drop characters when the `bufferDelay` is low and the user types very quickly.
 Some developers prefer to skip this prop entirely and instead use `setNativeProps` to directly manipulate the TextInput value when necessary.
-For example, the following code demonstrates clearing the input when you tap a button:
+For example, the following code demonstrates editing the input when you tap a button:

 ```SnackPlayer name=Clear%20text
 import React from "react";